 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed Eating Disorders and Postpartum.
+In the last section, we discussed Eating Disorders and Postpartum.
 This included pregnancy and the course of the eating disorder and the eating disorder and the baby.

-On this track, we will discuss Bipolar Disorder and Postpartum.
+In this section, we will discuss Bipolar Disorder and Postpartum.
 This will include postpartum psychosis and depression and bipolar disorder.

 Like depression, bipolar disorder seems to be triggered by a number of factors, including family history, personality type, environmental factors, such as the degree of psychosocial support, stressors such as childbirth, and the hormonal changes women experience during their childbearing years.